lcq309/ENEL400/README.md

 # ENEL400
-Repository for initial Git in-lab activity
+Repository for cloud storage and collaboration of the SSKC project.